TEFL Accreditation: What is it and why is it important?

 Qualify with us

-You can also check out our 4-week TEFL courses at School of TEFL.
+You can also check out our online and on-site TEFL courses at School of TEFL.
 These courses qualify you to teach anywhere in the world or online, are all government accredited, or accredited by a reputable external organisation, and come to you from the same awesome and dedicated team behind Eslbase.
 Start your TEFL journey with us!

 Read next: 6 questions to ask when choosing a TEFL course